thejhh/node-sqlmw/README.md

 		}
 	});

 Middleware `sql.connect()` can be executed more than once.
-It creates new clients only if connection is disconnected.
+It creates new connections only if connection is disconnected.

 You can also group multiple middlewares into one single callback function this way: